AnnaFrances8/Auto-H/README.md

 **Final name**: set to the stacked image the same name as the folder.

-**New folder**: create an 'OUTPUT' folder where all the stacked and well-named images will be stored together. (continues)
+**New folder**: create an 'OUTPUT' folder where all the stacked and well-named images will be stored together.

 In each button you will need to select the directory.
 ---